cherrypy/cherrypy/sphinx/source/basics.rst

 .. warning::

    :meth:`cherrypy.config.update() <cherrypy._cpconfig.Config.update>`
-   is not mean to be used to configure the application.
+   is not meant to be used to configure the application.
    It is a common mistake.
 It is used to configure the server and engine.

 .. _perappconf: